MSc Sports Technology

 The two-year master's programme in Sports Technology provides interdisciplinary expertise in sports science and engineering.
 Throughout your studies, you will acquire the knowledge to ask the right questions and tools to finding the most exciting answers regarding measurement, simulation, and analysis of sports performance, health and medical care.

-Technically, Sports Technology focuses on measurement, simulation, and motion and performance analysis.
-The programme consists of traditional engineering courses in electrical engineering, computer science and mechanics to deliver technical skills.
-The programme also includes courses focusing on entrepreneurship, innovation and design.
-This skillset is then complemented by a course in sport and exercise physiology provided at GIH (The Swedish School of Sport and Health Science).
-The programme's interdisciplinary nature will give you the skills to understand and cooperate with people of different backgrounds and readily handle social, economic and environmental issues.
+Technically, Sports Technology focuses on measurement, simulation, and analysis of motion and performance.
+The programme consists of traditional engineering courses in electrical engineering, computer science and biomechanics to deliver technical skills.
+The programme also includes courses focusing on entrepreneurship, innovation, and design.
+This skillset is then complemented by a course in sport and exercise physiology at GIH (The Swedish School of Sport and Health Science).
+The programme's interdisciplinary nature will give you the skills to understand and cooperate with people of different backgrounds and readily handle social, economic and environmental challenges.

 Sports Technology involves choosing from an extensive selection of available courses followed by a degree project.
 Through project work, you will develop the ability to formulate objectives and questions, seek scientific literature and present your work verbally and in writing.
 The projects are often done in close collaboration with research and companies within the field.

-Upon completion of the programme, the student can influence and conduct improvement and development work in the field of sports technology.
-The labour market largely consists of small enterprises, specialised in specific products, and the expanding field also offers good possibilities to start one's own business.
+Upon completion of the programme, the student can influence and conduct improvement and development work in sports technology.
+The labour market primarily consists of small enterprises, specialised in specific products, and the expanding field also offers good possibilities to start one's own business.
 The education also provides a good foundation for research studies in the field of technology and health.